Vulcan-Academy/Vulcanomicon/README.md

 1. All rules and resolutions should be logically self-consistent.
 1. Vulcans declare [Crocker's Rules](https://wiki.lesswrong.com/wiki/Crocker's_rules) with each other.

+## Conventions

+1. The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in these rules are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 ## Contents

 1. [Lexicon](Lexicon.md)